Archie Moore: Post-retirement

 During the 1960s he founded an organization called Any Boy Can, which taught boxing to underprivileged youth in the San Diego area.
 In 1974 he helped train heavyweight boxer George Foreman for his famous "Rumble in the Jungle" title bout in Zaire against Muhammad Ali.
 In 1976 he served as an assistant coach for the Nigerian Olympic boxing team.
 Actively involved in efforts to teach children about the dangers of drug abuse, he worked during the 1980s as a youth boxing instructor for the federal Department of Housing and Urban Development, assigned largely to ghettos in San Diego and Los Angeles.
 "I try to pass on the arts I know: self-control, self-reliance, self-defense," he told a reporter.
 In the early 1990s he again worked as a trainer for George Foreman.

+In 1960 he ran as a Democrat for the California State Assembly but was defeated.

 Acting career

 In 1960, Moore was chosen to play the role of the runaway slave Jim in Michael Curtiz's The Adventures of Huckleberry Finn, based on the Mark Twain novel, opposite Eddie Hodges as Huck.
 Moore garnered positive reviews for his sympathetic portrayal of Jim, which some viewers still consider the best interpretation of this much-filmed role.